-- Service system manager(s) for the service areas of the school board - Any First Nation that has a tuition agreement with the school board - Operators of existing third-party programs selected by the school board (e.g. licensed child care programs and authorized recreation program providers) - Parents with children who are enrolled/they intend to enroll in Kindergarten Grade 6 with the school board - Indigenous organizations that provide culturally appropriate programs and services to urban Indigenous communities
+- Service system manager(s) for the service areas of the school board - Any First Nation with students attending a school of a board through an existing Education Service Agreement (ESA)1, an Education Agreement2 or the Reciprocal Education Approach (REA) - Operators of existing third-party programs selected by the school board (e.g. licensed child care programs and authorized recreational and skill building program providers) - Parents with children who are enrolled/they intend to enroll in Kindergarten Grade 6 with the school board - Indigenous organizations that provide culturally appropriate programs and services to urban Indigenous communities

-School boards are required to include information regarding the estimated daily fee and non-instruction fee for school board-operated and third party programs when assessing demand.
+School boards are required to include information regarding the estimated daily fee and non- instruction fee for school board-operated and third party programs when assessing demand.
 School boards are also required to assess demand for non-instructional days.